YakhiniGroup/crispector/README.md

 ### Docker
 CRISPECTOR can be used via the Docker containerization system.
 This system allows CRISPECTOR to run on your system without configuring and installing additional packages.
 To run CRISPECTOR, first download and install docker: https://docs.docker.com/engine/installation/
-Windows 10 users - note that you need to enabled virtualization in  the BIOS settings.
-For more information, see  [Virtualization](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled).

 Next, Docker must be configured to access your hard drive and to run with sufficient memory.
 These parameters can be found in the Docker settings menu.
 To allow Docker to access your hard drive, select 'Shared Drives' and make sure your drive name is selected.
 To adjust the memory allocation, select the 'Advanced' tab and allocate at least 4G of memory.

-To run CRISPECTOR, make sure Docker is running, then open a terminal (Linux), command prompt (macOS) or PowerShell (Windows 10) and download the Docker image with:
+To run CRISPECTOR, make sure Docker is running, then open a terminal (Linux) or command prompt (macOS) and download the Docker image with:

 ```
 docker pull quay.io/biocontainers/crispector:1.0.2b9--py_0